That’s what I’d say.

 It prods me to care for my gay, straight, Christian, Muslim, Jewish, Hindu, Buddhist, atheist, refugee, migrant, black, brown, white, yellow, young, old, rich, poor neighbours.

 Not because I am good.
-But because I’ve learned from these pastors that God is good, that He values every one of us and that my life has been bought at a high cost.
+But because I’ve learned from these pastors to read my Bible and understand that God is good, that He values every one of us and that my life has been bought at a high cost.

 I am the beneficiary of your faithful preaching that encourages, corrects and rebukes me to love God and love my neighbour.